Shruti Haasan: Early life and family

-Haasan was born on 28 January 1986 to actors Kamal Haasan and Sarika Thakur in Madras (present-day Chennai) in a Tamil family.
+Haasan was born on 28 January 1986 to actors Kamal Haasan and Sarika Thakur in Madras (now Chennai) into a Tamil family.
 Her father is a Tamilian Brahmin Iyengar, while her mother has Marathi and Rajput ancestry.
-Her parents got married when she was one and got divorced in 2004.
+Her parents married when she was one year old and got divorced in 2004.
 Haasan's younger sister Akshara Haasan, is also an actress.
 Actor and lawyer Charuhasan is her uncle.
 Actresses Suhasini Maniratnam and Anu Hasan are her cousins.

-Haasan completed her schooling from Lady Andal school in Chennai and moved to Mumbai to obtain a degree in psychology at St. Andrew's College.
-Haasan focused on cinema and music, and eventually traveled to the US to continue to learn music at the Musicians Institute in California, before returning to Chennai.
+Haasan completed her schooling at Lady Andal school in Chennai and moved to Mumbai to obtain a degree in psychology at St. Andrew's College.
+Haasan focused on cinema and music, eventually traveling to the United States to study at the Musicians Institute in California, before returning to Chennai.

 Acting career

 Debut and early career (2000; 2009–2011)

 Haasan's first appearance in a feature film was as a child artist in a cameo role as the daughter of Vallabhbhai Patel in the Tamil-Hindi bilingual Hey Ram, based on a murder attempt on Mahatma Gandhi, directed by her father Kamal Haasan.
 After rejecting prominent film offers, most notably the lead role in Venkat Prabhu's Saroja, reports suggested in late 2007 that Haasan was set to make her actual acting debut in 2008 with a film opposite Madhavan, directed by Nishikant Kamat.

 Haasan eventually signed up to feature in Soham Shah's Hindi film Luck, opposite Imran Khan, in July 2008, and shot for the film for nearly a year.
 Khan, her childhood friend, had recommended her name to the director and Haasan signed on after listening to the entire script and accepted to play a dual role in the action film.
 She took part in action scenes during filming and worked out extensively.
 The film opened in July 2009 to unanimously poor reviews from critics and took a poor opening at the box office, with critics stating that she "deserved a better launch vehicle".
 Reviewers were critical of her performance, with Rajeev Masand of IBN stating that she delivers "dialogues with deadpan expressions", while another critic added that she is perhaps "synthetic and fails to impress".
 Haasan then went on to appear alongside Blaaze in the promotional videos for Unnaipol Oruvan and Eenadu, the bilingual films starring her father, which she had composed the music for.
 She further made an appearance in a promotional music video for the horror film Hisss, starring Mallika Sherawat, where she had also sung a song composed by Dave Kushner.